Rendering system

 }

-// Finally, present the context, this will actually display everything
+// Finally, present the canvas, this will actually display everything

 // on the screen.